 This is the cheapest option, so if you are strapped for cash, this is the way to go.
 Windows 7 has a feature that allows you to listen to the microphone live.
-Turn the feature ON and put on some headphones, then adjust the levels.
+Turn the feature on, put on some headphones, and then adjust the levels.

-You should crank up the microphone level then boost it to the maximum.
+You should crank up the microphone level and then boost it to the maximum.
 If the stomping is loud enough, the microphones will pick it up, and you will have noise that you can playback at your annoying neighbors.

 You can also use the recordings as proof when making a complaint to the police, landlord, or local council.